Nearly half of U.S. unicorn founders were born outside the country, study finds

 Working with Manders since 2016, Lamberg and his leadership team drafted a one-page strategic plan that has guided decision-making.
 They set objectives and review the plan each year, focusing on alignment and execution.

-One key element of the company’s strategy was branching out from having two branches—an insurance broker and carrier—and adding a third, an underwriting company.
+One key element of the company’s strategy was branching out from having only retail distribution and adding a second distribution strategy: an underwriting company.
 The company took this step in 2019.

 “Our strategy combines organic growth and disciplined M&A,” says Lamberg.
 “While many of our competitors buy everything and adopt a financial roll-up model, we focus on our niche—human services, real estate, and commercial auto—and only acquire agencies aligned with those specialties.
 We’re selective, investing heavily in our own technology, people, and management.”